Privacy in Speech Technology: Protections

 Such secure techniques can be applied, for example, in the extraction of spectral features of speech or speech recognition in the cloud, without plain text access to the speech signal~\cite{thaine19_interspeech,Zhang2019}.
 It can also be applied in privacy-preserving speaker recognition, authentication or verification~\cite{teixeira22_interspeech,pathak11_interspeech,pathak2012ppsa,portelo2014bprivacy}, speech search~\cite{portelo2015bprivacy}, or for secure sound classification~\cite{shashanka2006secure}.
 Finally, we can compare the similarity of audio signals without revealing them~\cite{rane2013privacy,perez2020,zarazaga2022thesis}.

-A central problem with such cryptographic protocols is that the operations that can be performed in the encrypted domain are limited, typically to only additions and multiplications~\cite{smaragdis2007framework,pathak2012ppsv,pathak2011privacy,pathak2013privacy}.
-In contrast, typical speech-processing algorithms also require other operations, such as non-linearities, conditionals, and recursions~\cite{chialva2018conditionals}, making the algorithms impossible to implement.
+A central problem with such cryptographic protocols is that {the floating-point or fixed-point} operations that can be performed in the encrypted domain are limited, typically to only additions and multiplications~\cite{smaragdis2007framework,pathak2012ppsv,pathak2011privacy,pathak2013privacy}. {The limitation does not apply to the boolean operations offered by fast fully homomorphic encryption over the torus scheme, garbled circuits, and boolean secret sharing~\cite{chillotti2020tfhe}.} In contrast, typical speech-processing algorithms also require other {floating- or fixed-point} operations, such as non-linearities, conditionals, and recursions~\cite{chialva2018conditionals}, making the algorithms impossible to implement.
 While many operations have standard workarounds~\cite{teixeira2019privacy}, such as approximation with additions and multiplications, such approximations are often computationally prohibitively complex, see e.g.~\cite{thaine19_interspeech}.
 In addition, the communication overhead, in terms of the amount of data to send in comparison to the size of the secret message, is very large.
 For a broader overview of cryptographic methods in speech, see \cite{nautsch2019preserving}.